Getting Set Up to Run PHP with MongoDB

 Rate this quickstart

 This guide is organized into a few sections over a few articles.
 This first article addresses the installation and configuration of your development environment.
 PHP is an integrated web development language.
 There are several components you typically use in conjunction with the PHP programming language.
-If you already have PHP installed and you simply want to get started with PHP and MongoDB, feel free to skip to .
+If you already have PHP installed and you simply want to get started with PHP and MongoDB, feel free to skip to the next article in this series.

 Let's start with an overview of what we'll cover in this series.